Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">1/5/2025</td>
+<td align="center">1/18/2025</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GPWU8J8VD/the-end-of-dawn">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GN7UNK8MW/you-arent-e-rank-are-you">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Viole finally acquires Enryu’s “Thorn.”
-Reflejo, who has been trying to acquire the Thorn along<br>with Viole, even if it means involving the entire Workshop Battle, desperately tries to prevent<br>him from escaping.
-They attempt to outsmart him by summoning Viole, who is currently an<br>item, from the shop’s summoning station, but...!</p>
+<p align="center">After a scheduled meeting with Jinah's teachers, Jinwoo is asked to talk to one of<br>her classmates, Han Song-yi, who is working as a hunter.
+In an effort to show<br>her the harsh reality of the job, Jinwoo takes her to a raid designated for<br>new hunters of the White Tiger guild.</p>
 </td>
 </tr>
 </table>